LIVE IN SERVICES

 For more information about SRRP please call (03) 5821 2685.

-PARC on Maude
+PARC on Maude (Shepparton)

 PARC (Prevention and Recovery Care) on Maude provides clinical and psychosocial rehabilitation services together to prevent relapse and speeding recovery, all within an established mental health system.
 Officially opened by the Victorian Minister for Health in March 2004, it is jointly operated by MI Fellowship and Goulburn Valley Area Mental Health Service (GVAMHS).
 MI Fellowship manages PARC, providing general supervision and care of clients 24 hours per day, 365 days per year.